La Argentina (dancer): Death

-La Argentina was recognized for her contributions to dance with several prestigious awards.
-She was awarded the French Légion d'honneur and the Spanish Orden de Isabel la Católica.
-Following her death, she was "honored with a plaque at the Metropolitan Opera House, in addition to receiving the medals of Alfonso X the Wise and the Order of Isabella the Catholic."

-Contribution to formal dance
+Contribution to modern Spanish dance

-La Argentina's contributions to formal dance include her unique style, music selection, use of castanets, and the way she structured her performances.
+La Argentina's contributions to modern Spanish dance include her unique style, music selection, use of castanets, and the way she structured her performances.

 Style

 Edwige Feuillère expressed her admiration for La Argentina's classical formation, knowledge, and taste, which brought dignity and nobleness to Spanish folklore.
 Serge Lifar acknowledged La Argentina's contribution to the history of formal dance, which began in 1920 with her and Vicente Escudero, according to him.
 La Argentina created her own style by reviving forgotten traditions and seeking out traditional steps from village squares and humble dance schools.
 She refined and pruned each pattern of steps, keeping only what was essential to conform to her own aesthetic, which combined the purity of classical style with the ardor and character of popular art.
 La Argentina believed that stylized dance should retain the nature and flavor of folklore while respecting the demands of the stage, such as creating space, accentuating movement, and fitting different parts into the whole.